borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 -- Acknowledged Austrian economist [**Ludwig von Mises**](https://mises.org/profile/ludwig-von-mises){:target="_blank"} in his book *"The Theory of Money and Credit" (1912)* argued that [**Sound money**](https://oll.libertyfund.org/quote/ludwig-von-mises-argues-that-sound-money-is-an-instrument-for-the-protection-of-civil-liberties-and-a-means-of-limiting-government-power-1912){:target="_blank"} is: *"an instrument for the protection of civil liberties and a means of limiting government power, also a commonly used medium of exchange and  a method for obstructing the government’s propensity to meddle with the currency system.*" More detailed explanation can be found in the article [Bitcoin and the Theory of Money](https://mises.org/wire/bitcoin-and-theory-money){:target="_blank"}.<br>

 -- Another issue is the censorship that governments and banks can enforce.
 We could observe this happened in some Autocratic or Authoritarian countries for opposition but also in democratic ones.
 For example [Canadian truckers](https://www.nasdaq.com/articles/frozen-bitcoin-tied-to-canadian-protests-lands-at-coinbase-crypto.com){:target="_blank"} whose bank account were frozen for protesting against pandemic lockdown, a 'PC' (Political Correct) way to silence the opposition. **Cryptocurrency** solves this one as well since it can work without intermediary (trustless) and does not require a trusted party (***Money should Not be weaponized, ever!***).
 Additionally, it allows seamless transactions across borders.
 With Liberal world view and partly [Libertarian philosophy](https://www.coindesk.com/tech/2021/02/04/crypto-is-the-libertarian-cheat-code-in-the-final-battle-over-state-coercion/){:target="_blank"} (eliminate state coercion) part of it's mission is **separation of money and state**.
 We shell never have decent money before we take monopoly of it await from government (make government smaller and people bigger).<br>
 -- Fiat enabled countries to wage war until they run out of all citizens wealth.
 Prior to paper currencies, governments would soon run out of fighting capability because population would rebel against tax for unpopular wars.
-Reasons “a small war in Central Europe” in 1914 was able to explode into “the first global war in human history” were monetary rather than geopolitical ([From Fiat to Crypto](https://link.springer.com/chapter/10.1007/978-3-030-71400-0_1){:target="_blank"}).
+Reasons “a small war in Central Europe” in 1914 was able to explode into “the first global war in human history” were monetary rather than geopolitical ([From Fiat to Crypto](https://link.springer.com/chapter/10.1007/978-3-030-71400-0_1){:target="_blank"}).<br>
--- Management of Money and Interventions by the state in most cases was done the wrong way.<br>
+-- All in all management of Money and Interventions by the state in most cases was done the wrong way.<br>
 Even those with good intentions often had bad results:<br>
 &nbsp;-Attempt to do good, imperfectly, and often creates more damage than good in pursuit of it<br>
 &nbsp;&nbsp;(*"The Government solution to a problem is usually as bad as the problem"* - M. Friedman)<br>